Divine Ancestors: Find Out If You Descend From a Celtic God or Goddess!

 1. The Cailleach: Winter Goddess & Divine Ancestor

-The Cailleach is an ancestral goddess to many Irish people alive today.
+The Cailleach is a crone goddess known well throughout Scotland and Ireland.
+She’s a creator and a goddess of transformation.
+AND she’s an ancestral goddess to many people alive today.
 There is more than one old Irish sept that claims her as an ancestor.
 If your ancestors were part of the Corcu Loigde or Corcu Duibne (later called the Dairine), you can claim Cailleach as your fairy goddess ancestor.
 Here are the surnames I’ve found linked to the Dairine:

 2. Danu: Mother to the Tuatha De Dannan and the Corcu Duibne

 The Corcu Duibne (already mentioned above) can also claim the Mother of the Tuatha De Dannan as their ancestor – the goddess Danu.
 Danu is a mother goddess and earth goddess.
+The River Danube is named for her.
+She’s also considered one of the faery folk and may be the same goddess as Anu, an aspect of the war goddess The Morrigan.
 Unfortunately, there aren’t too many sources left that tell her stories.
 Corcu Duibne translates to “seed of Duibhne” a.k.a.
 Danu.

 3. Flidais: Celtic Goddess of the Forest

-Flidais is an ancient Celtic Goddess of the earth, forest, and fertility often depicted with a set of antlers.
+Flidais (pronounced flee-aysh) is an ancient Celtic Goddess of the earth, forest, and fertility often depicted with a set of antlers.
+Deer are under her watchful domain and she’ll often manifest in this form.
 She is one of the Tuatha De Dannan and was beloved by the Deisi people and later on claimed as an ancestor of the Dal gCais tribes.